A History of Vending Machines, From Chewing Gum to 90 ...

 Beverages and Cigarettes

-Machines dispensing drinks go as far back as .
-The first beverage vending machine was in Paris, France, and allowed people to buy beer, wine, and liquor.
-In the early s, vending machines started dispensing sodas into cups.
-Today, beverages are among the most popular items sold through vending machines.
+The first beverage vending machine appeared in Paris in 1880, allowing customers to buy beer, wine, and liquor.
+By the early 1900s, machines started dispensing soft drinks into cups.
+Today, beverages represent one of the most popular items sold in vending machines.

 Specialty Machines